Hello and welcome to the Huntsville Hamfest testing information page.

 4) Any current CSCEs that have not yet shown up in the FCC database.

 5) Your FCC Registration Number (FRN).
-You have to apply for an FRN at the FCC website at least one week ahead of the exam session you plan to attend.
+It’s recommended you apply for an FRN at the FCC website at least one week ahead of the exam session you plan to attend.
 See the section above for instructions on obtaining an FRN.

 Calculators: Non-programmable calculators are allowed.
 Programmable calculators are NOT ALLOWED unless their memories can be cleared or reset at the exam session site by the testing crew prior to the start of the exam.
 The decision as to whether a calculator will be allowed to be used rests with the Chief Volunteer Examiner/Session Manager and that decision is final.
 Cell phone/tablet Calculator Apps will not be used.